GDC-ConsumerEdge/consumer-edge-core/README.md

     1. The "Token name" name that will be used as an environment variable **SCM_TOKEN_USER**.
     1. The produced token value that will be uesd as an environment variable **SCM_TOKEN_TOKEN**.
 Go to user **Preferences** on the top right corner.

+## SSH Key Management

+The playbooks in this repo contain a set of pre-tasks that take care of decrypting the SSH private key that is used to access remote machines.

+As a prerequisite you are expected to encrypt your private key using Google Cloud KMS.
+The project, keyring, and key name are indicated in the `google_kms` variable under `inventory/groups_vars/all.yaml`.

+Once you have the encrypted key, you will need to set the `ansible_ssh_key_file_encrypted` variable under `inventory/groups_vars/all.yaml` to the path of the encrypted key on the local filesystem.

+In order to enable dynamically loading the SSH private key during runtime, you will need to make sure that `ssh-agent` is running prior to running a playbook.

+## Installation Stages
 1. Install or verify `gettext` is installed on the **provisioning machine**.
 Run `which envsubst` and if this fails, follow the below steps to install `gettext` binary

     * MacOS with Ports